johnathan-convertino-afrl/veronica_riscv/README.md

   - nexys-a7-100t_uc_jtag_io            : Build for nexys-a7-100t digilent development board with standard Veronica RISCV and JTAG using IO pins.
   - nexys-a7-100t_uc_secure_jtag_bscane : Build for nexys-a7-100t digilent development board with PMP enabled Veronica RISCV using Xilinx BSCANE JTAG.
   - nexys-a7-100t_uc_jtag_bscane        : Build for nexys-a7-100t digilent development board with standard Veronica RISCV using Xilinx BSCANE JTAG.

+Programmer is broken in Linux, use openFPGAloader.

+openFPGAloader -c ft2232 filename.bit

+The bit file is located in the impl folder of the project.

+openOCD can also be used if a svf file is generated from the programmer.

+Also the lattice programmer can be user if the ftdi_sio usbserial modules are rmmod.
+Plus the usual JTAG adapter udev permissions (plugdev)